CorePortals/frosted/README.md

 ## Frosted Leaked

-**` ⚡ `** **`free obaq ⚡🔫`** **` ⚡ `**
+THIS WAS MADE BY VISION AND LEAKED BY OBAQZ / 0DEVS **` ⚡ `** **`free obaq ⚡🔫`** **` ⚡ `**
 **` ⚡ `** **`free obaq ⚡🔫`** **` ⚡ `**
 **` ⚡ `** **`free obaq ⚡🔫`** **` ⚡ `**